chmodsayshello/AntiChatReport/README.md

 # AntiChatReport
-This simple plugin stops people from being able to report each othrt
+This plugin makes the clients believe that chat messages are not from players.

 How does it work?
 --